StevenWanglolz/JobSniper/README.md

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+To learn React, check out the [React documentation](https://reactjs.org/)
 =======

 # JobSniper

 A tool for finding jobs

+### How to start the app

+1. Run cmd as administrator
+2. Type net start mongodb/net stop monogodb
+3. cd /backend, npm start
+4. cd /jobsniper npm start

 >>>>>>> 41a1277187ce7422e54a16c3e574fbdec07e417a